 A lot of people dream about moving to another country.
 What would you say to somebody about your decision to move to Uruguay and this gated community?

 If you’re coming from a big European or North American city and you’re happy to live in Uruguay, it’s a no brainer, because you can get a lot more for your money.
 You can have a very good quality of life that would be quite hard to afford in Europe or North America.

 A lot of my neighbours are from the wealthier parts of Montevideo.
 They’ve traded their house for an apartment in Montevideo and have bought a house with a big garden here.

 Uruguay is famous for being ‘tranqui’—tranquil and relaxing.
 You definitely get ‘tranqui’ here, but you’re not completely isolated.
 In London it took me an hour and a half to get anywhere.
 Here I can be downtown in the theatre in forty minutes, and I can be in the cinema in fifteen minutes, and I can be having a beer with friends in ten.

 The full moons are amazing and the starry nights are beautiful here.
 It’s hard to get that balance elsewhere.

-- about what it’s like to build in these gated communities (I’m documenting the process through off-the-cuff videos here)
+About what it’s like to build in these gated communities (I’m documenting the process through off-the-cuff videos here)

-Also to Balsa & Asociados for their support of Guru’Guay series on Canelones for an international audience.
+Thanks to Balsa & Asociados for their support of Guru’Guay series on Canelones for an international audience.
 This conversation was part of the research for that series.